 What Is A Typical Diet In Denmark?

 The major idea is that the Danes focus not on the cutting their calorie intake and limiting consumption of entire food groups, but on eating healthier foods.

 Of course, you can stick to the eating habits, which are popular among the Danes.
 However, there is also a 13-day Denmark meal plan, which gains popularity among the growing amount of people.
-The idea of the diet centers around a 600 calories per day rule.
-It is quite a low amount and following it for more than 13 days with take a massive toll on your health.
-The diet restricts your protein, fiber, carb and sugar intake.
+The idea of the diet centers around a 600 calories per day rule, mostly coming from high-protein and low-calorie food items.
+It is quite a low energy diet and following it for more than 13 days could take a massive toll on your health.
+The diet restricts your protein, fiber, fat, carbohydrate and sugar intake.
 Because of possible nutrient deficiency, the dieters also have to take vitamin supplements.
 Moreover, it is important to drink approximately 2 liters of water a day.

 If you have decided to give this diet a try, you’ll need a list of foods to create a meal plan.
 However, there is more to avoid than to eat.
 For example, you can eat lean cuts of beef, eggs, coffee, lettuce and some other veggies, and it is crucial to avoid alcohol.
 Below you will find an example of the Denmark diet menu:

 You can have a cup of black coffee with one cube of sugar for breakfast.
 Your lunch can include two hard-boiled eggs, one tomato, and spinach.
-Besides, make sure to cook spinach in water.
-Your dinner can consist of steak and a Danish salad, which includes carrots, cabbage, peppers, and leeks.
+Besides, make sure to cook spinach in water without added fat.
+Your dinner can consist of steak and a Denmark salad, which includes carrots, cabbage, peppers, and leeks.

 The breakfast and the dinner are the same as on the first day.
 Eat a small yogurt and a slice of ham for lunch.